smirarab/ASTRAL/astral-tutorial.md

-ASTRAL is a java program for estimating a species tree given a set of unrooted gene trees.
-ASTRAL is statistically consistent under multi-species coalescent model (and thus is useful for handling ILS).
+ASTRAL is a Java program for estimating a species tree given a set of unrooted gene trees.
+ASTRAL is statistically consistent under the multi-species coalescent model (and thus is useful for handling ILS).
 The optimization problem solved by ASTRAL seeks to find the tree that maximizes the number of induced quartet trees in gene trees that are shared by the species tree.
 The optimization problem is solved exactly for a constrained version of the problem that restricts the search space.
 An exact solution to the unconstrained version is also implemented and can run on small datasets (less than 18 taxa).

-The current repository (master branch) includes the ASTRAL-III algorithm.
+* The current repository (master branch) includes the ASTRAL-III algorithm.
+* Use the [mergedMP](https://github.com/smirarab/ASTRAL/tree/mergeMP) branch to run ASTRAL-MP.
+* For a new C++ implementation, please see [the ASTER package](https://github.com/chaoszhang/ASTER).
+Some differences:
+	* ASTER optimizes the same score, but using a different optimization algorithm.
+		* This optimization approach is slower and slightly less effective in terms of the optimization score for inputs without missing data.
+		* With missing data, it tends to be more effective, though not always faster.
+		* ASTER also has better running time scaling with the number of genes.
+So, if you have tens of thousands of inputs, it tends to be quite a bit faster and much more memory efficient.
+	* ASTER can measure branch length in the expected number of substitutions per site using the CASTLES algorithm.
+Users will find this feature quite useful.
+	* ASTER also implements the weighted-ASTRAL method (wASTRAL), which tends to be more accurate than ASTRAL, and ASTRAL-Por-2 method, which can handle multi-copy gene trees.

 Read the [README](README.md) file in addition to this tutorial.

 Email: `astral-users@googlegroups.com` for questions.
 Please subscribe to the mailing list for infrequent updates.

 * [Installation](#installation)